mbi/django-simple-captcha/docs/advanced.rst

 Defaults to: ``fonts/Vera.ttf`` (included in the application, GPL font).

-Note that your PIL installation must support TTF and/or OpenFont if you want to use these kind of glyphs (most modern distributions of PIL do.)
+Note that your Pillow installation must support TTF and/or OpenFont if you want to use these kind of glyphs (most modern distributions of Pillow do.)

 Note: as of version 0.4.6, ``CAPTCHA_FONT_PATH`` may be an iterable of font paths, in which case a font will be picked randomly from the list for each CAPTCHA.